admin-shell-io/submodel-templates/README.md

 The folder `yellow_pages` contains Submodel templates, which are known to the IDTA, but currently not subject of an IDTA registration process.

+## Collaboration Mode

+For the time being this repository is maintained by the IDTA office.
+In the future it is planned to allow pull request via CLA (contributor license agreement).
+Please use the issue tracker of this repository to provide feedback.

 # Table of IDTA Submodel templates

 (this table is auto-generated)